Zig Zag Railway: Passenger carriages

 Five South Australian Railways end platform carriages made redundant by the opening of the standard gauge Broken Hill railway line were purchased in 1972 and these were used to inaugurate services.
 A set of five end platform carriages was purchased in 1974 from the Public Transport Commission of NSW but ultimately not used when 15 Evans side door compartment carriages were purchased from Queensland Railways in 1986 went into service instead.
-Subsequently additional carriages were purchased from the Beaudesert Railway.
+Subsequently additional carriages were purchased from the Beaudesert railway.

 Freight and works vehicles

 Zig Zag Railway has a variety of four-wheeled and eight-wheeled freight, fire fighting, and works vehicles.
 These include fuel and water tank cars, hopper wagons, flat wagons and covered and louvered vans.
 These vehicles have been sourced from NSW, Queensland, South Australia, Northern Territory, and Tasmania.
 It also had one Hi-Rail vehicle (that can operate on road or rail).

 Film use

-In 2003 the railway was used in the production of the Hollywood film Stealth.
+In 2003, the railway was used in the production of the Hollywood film Stealth.
 The area stood in for mountainous regions in North Korea and locomotives were specially painted with Korean Chosongul (Hangul) characters.

+In 2024, the railway was also used for the BBC One and Stan drama series Ten Pounds Poms, depicting the life of British immigrants to Australia in the postwar era under a government migration scheme.
+Scenes were filmed at Top Points station, on the train itself, and from external angles, making the most of the dramatic mountain scenery that the railway offers.
+The railway's appearance in Series 2, Episode 5, aired on Stan in Australia in March 2025.